Charleo85/Texas-Hold-em-AI/README.md

 Possible Topic(s)
 -----------------
 **Topic: Pre-flop Decisions.**

+When we play the poker game as human, the pre-flop situation emotionally and strategically determines how we play the whole round of game.
+As the beginning stage of the machine prediction, more accurate and simplified calculation at this stage might be helpful to foresee or narrow the result of the entire game.

+Rules require different strategy:

 - No-limit Hold’em
 - Limit Hold'em / Cash game

 Three important stages to consider:

 - When cards are dealed
 	- David Sklansky’s table
 	- Expected Hand Strength (EHS)